myenglishmood/wp-gdpr-core/readme.txt

 The requester and the dpo will be emailed when the admin deletes the requester data from the website.
 - 'wp_gdpr_delete_confirmation': $email_template, $date_of_request, $processed_data (email to requester)
 - 'wp_gdpr_delete_confirmation_dpo': $email_template, $date_of_request, $processed_data (email to dpo)

+= Request page filters =

+- We have added 3 filters to change the text on the request page.
+    - "Submit" => "wp-gdpr-submit-text"
+    - "Warning" => "wp-gdpr-warning-text"
+    - "This link will become deprecated after 48 hours." => "wp-gdpr-link-text"

 == Installation ==
 1. Upload the plugin files to the /wp-content/plugins, or install the plugin through the WordPress plugins screen directly.